 INRS offer free and confidential support to members of the community going through tough times: employee and student assistance program, self-care and support tools, and available resources.

 The Employee and Student Assistance Program (PAEE) is a psychological support service.

-The PAEE is a psychological support service available 24 hours a day, seven days a week, confidential and free of charge.
+The PAEE is a free, confidential psychological support service available 24 hours a day, seven days a week.
 Call 1-800-361-2433 to speak with a professional counsellor.

 It helps people dealing with issues like depression, anxiety, stress, burnout, substance abuse, interpersonal issues, marital or family problems, and traumatic events find solutions before the situation gets worse.
 The end goal is to help those seeking assistance to regain their personal well-being, health, and quality of life of as quickly as possible.

 The PAEE is a free, confidential support service you can access at any time.

 Help is discreet and immediate.
 No one will know you are using the program, unless you tell them yourself.
 You are entitled to four hours of consultations with qualified staff specializing in psychology, social work, sexology, psychotherapy, and other practice areas.

 Someone is standing by to evaluate your situation and needs 24 hours a day, 7 days week.
 Incoming requests are assessed by degree of urgency or crisis, and once you’ve made the initial contact, help is on the way.

 Call 1-800-361-2433, toll free.